Thursday 27th July - Sunday 13th August 2023

 Criccieth "The Pearl of Wales"is a North Wales coastal town located between Porthmadog and Pwllheli.
 Sheffield DA’s Camping and Caravanning Club Temporary Holiday Site is located at Bron Eifion Farm, situated less than a mile from the town centre with a bus stop conveniently located for direct services between Pwllheli and Blaenau Ffestiniog.
-This fascinating area of North Wales provides a wealth of activities for all ages, set in a beautiful scenic context, from sedate coastal walks through to adrenaline adventures, our THS at Criccieth provides the perfect base.
+This fascinating area of North Wales provides a wealth of activities for all ages, set in a beautiful scenic context, from sedate coastal walks through to adrenaline adventures, our Summer holiday site at Criccieth provides the perfect base for a memorable family holiday.

 The dramatic structure of Criccieth Castle dominates the skyline of the town; dating back to 1239 with its turbulent past shaping the town's history, having been occupied by both English and Welsh forces over the centuries.
 More recently, the expansion of the railways saw Criccieth evolve into a popular Victorian resort, a charm that is retained to this day.
 The visitor does not have to look too far to see what the Victorian pioneers found attractive in Criccieth; the town enjoys two beaches, the castle, wonderful views, shops and restaurants which are combined with its proximity to both coast and mountain.
 Criccieth’s beaches are separated by a headland on Cardigan Bay to the southern side of the Llyn Peninsula.
 This headland is also host to the thirteenth century castle.
 The town has a population of approximately 2,000 residents and retains a proud Welsh heritage with over two-thirds of the population said to be fluent in the Welsh language.